 Honda CBR1000RR 0-60 mph in 3.09 seconds

-The first CBR900RR was eclipsed in a straight line by the ZX-9R which was Kawasaki’s flagship at the time when the road Superbike class was loosely defined and made up of 750s and 900s.
+The first Honda CBR900RR was eclipsed in a straight line by the Kawasaki ZX-9R which was Kawasaki’s flagship at the time when the road Superbike class was loosely defined and made up of 750s and 900s.

-In 2004 the CBR1000RR saw its first all-new engine instead of a bored-out version of the original.
+In 2004 the Honda CBR1000RR saw its first all-new engine instead of a bored-out version of the original.

-This all-new engine made an impressive claimed 172 horsepower at the crank which was 20 horsepower up the CBR954RR it replaced.
+This all-new engine made an impressive claimed 172 horsepower at the crank which was 20 horsepower up the Honda CBR954RR it replaced.

 The engine was not the only thing new and was accompanied by a whole new chassis and design.

-That engine largely remained the same and was used until 2007 which is when again a new engine was designed from the ground up to be packaged in a new lighter and nimbler CBR1000RR that was reminiscent of the original Blade in ethos.
+Its new engine was designed from the ground up to be packaged in a new lighter and nimbler Honda CBR1000RR.

-The 2008 model CBR1000RR was brilliant and lead the class briefly but by and large remained the same for 9 years despite a midlife refresh where new wheels, suspension/forks, bodywork, and dash were added.
+The 2008 model Honda CBR1000RR was brilliant and led the class briefly but by and large remained the same for nine years.

-For 2017 Honda had updated its flagship CBR1000RR with a fresh new and perhaps Panigale-inspired bodywork coupled with electronic features such as fly-by-wire and traction and wheelie control for the first time.
+The machine also came with electronic features such as fly-by-wire and traction and wheelie control for the first time.

 This technology worked in tandem with selectable rider modes much like its competitors.